 Nature has been inspiring artists for centuries and continues to inspire artists today.
 This week, campers will create masterpieces at Myrick Park using nature as inspiration.
 Campers will paint, sketch, dance, and sing about the weather, animals, plants, and other natural wonders they encounter at the park.

 Landscapes & Landforms: 12/14- 12/18 12:30pm-3:30pm

 What?
 There were no glaciers in this area?
 What is a glacier and what does it do?
 Campers will learn all about the La Crosse area landforms and how important they are to the natural landscape and animals of the area.
 Campers will learn through stories, hikes, games and S.T.E.A.M.
 (Science, Technology, Engineering, Art, Math) activities such as experiments and crafts.

 Welcome!
 Below are frequently Asked Questions to help parents decide if our program is a good fit to support your child’s needs.
 Programs are currently offered for children ages 4, 5, and 6.

 What is the purpose of Nature School Day Camp?

-Our 3 weeks of September nature programs are designed to support parents and teachers during the 30-day virtual start to the school year or to support students from any school district experiencing various school changes due to COVID-19.
+Our nature programs are designed to support parents and teachers during virtual start to the school year or to support students from any school district experiencing various school changes due to COVID-19.
 Our programs do not to replace school.
 They are designed to support children, parents, and teachers during these tumultuous times of school structural changes.
 We realize the challenges of COVID-19 have been extremely difficult for educators and families and we want to do our part to help!